AshleyDhevalall/gpt4all-demo/README.md

 Designed to run on modern to relatively modern PCs without needing an internet connection or even a GPU!
 This is possible since most of the models provided by GPT4All have been quantized to be as small as a few gigabytes, requiring only 4–16GB RAM to run.

 ## Benefits
-Run Large Language Models Locally.
+* Run large language models locally
-Privacy first
+* Privacy first
-No internet required
+* No internet required
-Allows smaller businesses, organizations, and independent researchers to use and integrate an LLM for specific applications.
+* Allows smaller businesses, organizations, and independent researchers to use and integrate an LLM for specific applications.
 And with GPT4All easily installable through a one-click installer, people can now use GPT4All and many of its LLMs for content creation, writing code, understanding documents, and information gathering.

 ## Reasons why you might want to use GPT4All over ChatGPT.